An extremal property of the symmetric decreasing rearrangement: Introduction and main results

 In 1951, Macbeath \cite{Macbeath} proved that among all convex bodies of a given volume, the Euclidean ball is hardest to approximate by inscribed polytopes with a fixed number of vertices.
 More specifically, if $\mathcal{K}^n$ denotes the class of convex bodies in $\R^n$, $K\in\mathcal{K}^n$ and $\mathscr{C}_N^{\rm in}(K):=\{P\in\mathcal{K}^n: P\subset K\text{ is a polytope with at most }N\text{ vertices}\}$, then

-Here $K^*$ is the Euclidean ball centered at the origin $o$ with the same volume as $K$ and $\vol_n$ is the $n$-dimensional Lebesgue measure.
-For results analogous to \eqref{macbeath-ineq} on the mean width approximation of convex bodies by polytopes, we refer the reader to \cite{BucurFragalaLamboley,AFlorian1992,FlorianExtremum,FlorianPrachar,Schneider-1967, Schneider1971}.
+Here $\vol_n$ is the $n$-dimensional Lebesgue measure and $B_K$ is the Euclidean ball centered at the origin with the same volume as $K$.
+For results analogous to \eqref{macbeath-ineq} on the mean width approximation of convex bodies by polytopes, we refer the reader to \cite{BucurFragalaLamboley,Schneider-1967, Schneider1971}.

 The goal of this note is to extend Macbeath's result from convex bodies to a functional setting.
-For a given log concave function $f$, a log affine minorant of $f$ with $N$ break points is the functional analogue of a polytope inscribed in a convex body with $N$ vertices.
-Let $\mathscr{P}_N(f)$ be the set of log affine minorants of $f$ with at most $N$ break points, and let $J(f)=\int_{\R^n}f(x)\,dx$ denote the total mass of $f$.
-The extension of \eqref{macbeath-ineq} to log concave functions reads as follows.
+Let $\LC_{\rm c}(\R^n)$ denote the class of log-concave functions on $\R^n$ which are upper semicontinuous and coercive.
+For $f\in\LC_{\rm c}(\R^n)$, let $f^*$ denote the symmetric decreasing rearrangement of $f$.
+The quantity $J(f)-J(p)$ is an analogue of the symmetric difference metric in the setting of log-concave functions (see also \cite{Mussnig-Li}).
+Moreover, for a given log-concave function $f$, an inner log-linearization of $f$ with $N$ break points is the functional analogue of a polytope inscribed in a convex body with $N$ vertices.
+Let $\mathscr{P}_N(f)$ be the set of inner log-linearizations of $f$ with at most $N$ break points, and let $J(f)=\int_{\R^n}f(x)\,dx$ denote the total mass of $f$ (see Section \ref{background-sec} below for the precise definitions).
+Our main result, which is the extension of \eqref{macbeath-ineq} to log-concave functions, reads as follows.

 \begin{theorem} Fix integers $n\geq 1$ and $N\geq n+2$, and consider the functional $G_{n,N}:\LC_{\rm c}(\R^n)\to [0,\infty)$ defined by